Cita Citata

 Cita Rahayu, stage name Cita Citata (born 14 August 1994), is an Indonesian singer and actress.
 Cita is known for her song "Sakitnya Tuh Disini" (The Pain is here in my heart) introduced in the soap opera Diam-Diam Suka: Cinta Lama Bersemi Kembali.
 The song won an award for "Most Famous Soap Opera Soundtrack" at the 2014 SCTV Awards.
-She has also played a role in soap opera.
+She has also played a role in a soap opera.